-Food Assistance (Food Stamps)
+Food Assistance in a Disaster (Food Stamps)

 I have a food stamp Electronic Benefit Transfer (EBT) card from Iowa.
 Can I use it in another state where I am staying?